anuja19103/Articles/abc.md

 - **Frameworks:** Django, Flask, Express.js
 - **Roles and Responsibilities:** Handling data storage/retrieval, user authentication, business logic, and server configuration.
 ## Full-Stack Development
-Full-stack development involves the combination of frontend and backend development; a developer has the skills to handle the architecture of a web application at all levels.
+Full-stack development involves the **combination of frontend and backend development**; a developer has the skills to handle the architecture of a web application at all levels.
 Thus, full-stack developers can handle everything from designing user interfaces to constructing server-side logic and databases.
 ![1](https://github.com/anuja19103/Articles/assets/125860363/2e15dbae-8a8d-4474-b205-767fade2e1e1)
 # Introduction of Python for Web Development
 ## Reasons to Use Python